Stuycs-K/final-project-5-wadhwa-khush-huang-geoffrey/WORKLOG.md

 ### 06/07/2024 - 06/09/2024

 Condensed the draw method.
 Pair programmed on call with Khush because computer broke.
+Edited README and second prototype file.